cultureamp/kaizen-design-system/packages/tailwind/CONFIGURATION.md

 ## Recommended preset configuration

 Our recommendation is to use Kaizen's custom preset as the default for your project.
+This approach will overwrite the default Tailind config.
+Meaning that Tailwind suffixes will no longer be available.

 ```
 // tailwind.config.js